canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 | `p-icon--canonical`       | Dropped, use another icon |
 | `p-icon--ubuntu`          | Dropped, use another icon |

+Refer to [the icons documentation](/docs/patterns/icons) page for more details and code examples.

 ## Inline images

 We removed the inline images (`p-inline-images`) component.
 Please use the [logo section component](/docs/patterns/logo-section) instead.